ethereumclassic/ethereumclassic.github.io/content/blog/2022-09-06-request-to-iohk-please-return-ethereum-classic-twitter-account/index.en.md

 ## Twitter Support

-In the unlikely event that [Charles Hoskinson](https://twitter.com/IOHK_Charles) and [IOHK](https://iohk.io/) decide to withhold the Ethereum Classic project's twitter account from the community due to the [rejection of their ECIP-1098 Treasury proposal](https://ecips.ethereumclassic.org/ECIPs/ecip-1098) and [lack of belief in the project](https://twitter.com/IOHK_Charles/status/1566899375904890888), we ask that Twitter Support exercise their professional judgement on this issue.
+In the likely event that [Charles Hoskinson](https://twitter.com/IOHK_Charles) and [IOHK](https://iohk.io/) decide to withhold the Ethereum Classic project's twitter account from the community due to the [rejection of their ECIP-1098 Treasury proposal](https://ecips.ethereumclassic.org/ECIPs/ecip-1098) and [lack of belief in the project](https://twitter.com/IOHK_Charles/status/1566899375904890888), we ask that [Twitter Support](https://twitter.com/TwitterSupport) exercise their professional judgement on this issue.
 Please return the [@eth_classic](https://twitter.com/eth_classic) twitter account to the Ethereum Classic community.
-This action would be similar to the handling of the [@Bitcoin](https://twitter.com/bitcoin) twitter account during the BTC/BCH hardfork in 2017-2018, in which this [@Bitcoin](https://twitter.com/bitcoin) account was returned to good stewards in the BTC community.
+This action would be similar to the handling of the [@Bitcoin](https://twitter.com/bitcoin) twitter account during the BTC/BCH hardfork in 2017-2018, in which the [@Bitcoin](https://twitter.com/bitcoin) account was returned to good stewards in the BTC community.

 Thank you.